-Transsexual: refers to a person who experiences a mismatch of the sex he/she was born and the sex he/she identifies as.
-A transsexual sometimes undergoes medical treatment to change his/her physical sex to match his/her sex identity through hormone treatments and/or surgically.
+Transsexual: Refers to a person who experiences a mismatch of the sex they were born and the sex they identify as.
+A transsexual sometimes undergoes medical treatment to change their physical sex to match their sex identity through hormone treatments and/or surgically.
 Not all transsexuals can have or desire surgery.

 Undocumented: A foreign-born person living in the United States without legal citizenship status.

 Undocumented Student: School-aged immigrants who entered the United States without inspection/overstayed their visas and are present in the United States with or without their parents.
 They face unique legal uncertainties and limitations within the United States educational system.

 Underrepresented Group: A subset of a population with a smaller percentage than the general population.
 For example, women, people of color, or indigenous people.

 Veteran Status: Whether or not an individual has served in a nation's armed forces (or other uniformed services).

 Victim-blaming: When the victim of a crime or harmful act is held fully or partially responsible for it.
 If you hear someone questioning what a victim could have done to prevent a crime, that's victim-blaming, and it makes it harder for people to come forward and report abuse.

 Victim-culture: The idea that people are too sensitive and claim victimhood whenever possible.

 Whiteness: A broad social construction that embraces the white culture, history, ideology, racialization, expressions, and economic, experiences, epistemology, and emotions and behaviors and nonetheless reaps material, political, economic, and structural benefits for those socially deemed white.